ivzap/ape-wisdom/README.md

 ### Usage:

--Description: ape-wisdom uses pagination so we use the requests library to 'request' the data
+# Description: ape-wisdom uses pagination so we use the requests library to 'request' the data
 ```python
 subreddit = 'wallstreetbets'
 url = 'https://apewisdom.io/api/v1.0/filter/' + subreddit + '/'